Leadership in the Ignatian Tradition:

 - What aspects of Ignatian group decision-making most resonate with me (e.g. identifying the issues and values, Ignatian indifference, a harmony of thoughts and feelings, Ignatian consolation and desolation, being aware of God's presence and will, unity etc.)?

-- What aspects of the University’s vision, mission, values, code, and identity do I privilege when deliberating as a trustee of this specific Committee?
+- What aspects of the University's vision, mission, values, code, and/or identity do I privilege when deliberating as a trustee of this specific Committee?